 “Snitow’s work has always been very readable.
 Her prose has that luminous fluency that comes only after a writer has been steeped in decades of rigorous reading, writing and activism.
-These essays repeatedly emphasise how important her students are to her. … For third- and fourth-wave feminist readers, The Feminism of Uncertainty will be both an introduction to Snitow’s philosophy and a valuable reminder not to reinvent the feminist wheel.” — Emma Rees, Times Higher
+These essays repeatedly emphasise how important her students are to her. … For third- and fourth-wave feminist readers, The Feminism of Uncertainty will be both an introduction to Snitow’s philosophy and a valuable reminder not to reinvent the feminist wheel.” — Emma Rees, Times Higher Education

 "Snitow makes clear exactly how her own feminist thinking shifts, depend- ing on context, cause, and the changing world.
 This commitment to 'uncertainty' is ultimately about being mindful that these shifts are —and will be —a constant, regardless of our feminist goals.
 Her writing lays out feminism’s 'uncertainty' about women’s similarities and differences from men.
 Snitow finds another great uncertainty in the dichotomies between academic and activist approaches, and how she holds both, even in her self- reflection and theory."